Gallicchio-Lab/openmm_agbnp_plugin/README.md

 A plugin that implements the AGBNP1 implicit solvent model [1] for OpenMM.

 The plugin supports the OpenCL and Reference platforms.

+This implementation continues the support for the GaussVol model [3], previously maintained [here](https://github.com/egallicc/openmm_gaussvol_plugin).

 Implementation of the AGBNP2 model [2] is in progress.

 Emilio Gallicchio <egallicchio@brooklyn.cuny.edu>
 Last Modified: October 2017